ushaliveGitHub/worldRegions/readme.md

 ## Overview

-### worldRegions is sample app  demostrates the following swift features.
+### worldRegions is a sample app  demostrates the following swift features.

   * using UIMapKit with Annotations
   * collapsible Header View